-By the way, I think this old fashioned chocolate pudding cake might be the most difficult to dessert to photograph -- or at least when you don't have any ice cream in the house!
-I did my best to model this with some strawberries, but it's a good reminder that the key to serving this is nice serving dishes, a good baking dish and ice cream.
+I think this old fashioned chocolate pudding cake might be the most difficult to dessert to photograph -- or at least when you don't have any ice cream in the house!
+I did my best to model the oldest photo with some strawberries, but it's a good reminder that the key to serving this is nice serving dishes, a good baking dish and ice cream.
 This is not one you turn out of the pan.

 Pat’s Chocolate Pudding Cake Recipe